Fraud Blocker

 Tangier is also celebrated for its stunning beaches such as the Markala beaches, which are perfect for diving and snorkeling, offering a chance to explore the vibrant marine life in beautiful natural settings.

-For more on what to do in Tangier read this post: 12 Best Things To Do In Tangier and 2 Days In Tangier: Perfect Itinerary.
+For more on what to do in Tangier read: 12 Best Things To Do In Tangier and 2 Days In Tangier: Perfect Itinerary.

 Chefchaouen, the Blue Village